 The decision to accept the larger items – which fill the Ameys’ 4,400-square-foot museum – depends on the MVHS being able to secure a space.

 The Ameys are considering moving out of their home and are placing it on the market for a limited time.
-They have devoted much of their lives, and a small fortune, to finding, purchasing and restoring pieces of the park, including ticket booths, a structure that sucks in litter, and other objects that stir memories of childhood from visitors.
+They have devoted much of their lives, and a small fortune, to finding, purchasing and restoring pieces of the park.

-They want the exhibit to go to an organization that will keep it intact and continue to display it.
+They want the collection to go to an organization that will keep it intact and continue to display it.